top of page

 Similar to a Priest or Priestess (etymologically coming from a word meaning "elder") when it comes to rigorous training, testing and initiation, however, this is not tied to a religious framework but rather tied to a specific deity.
 One can be appointed by peers that worship the same deity, or can be deity appointed by the deity themself.

 If a deity wants to appoint you, you will know!
-It will be incredibly obvious, and impossible to ignore.
-From personal experience, and shared experiences from other practitioners a common theme is physical interaction with our environments and ourselves.
-It's often this experience that changes the mindset of spirits being an aspect of the mind or ecosystem of consciousness into believing they are interdimensional beings.
+It will be incredibly obvious, communicated clearly and impossible to ignore.
+From personal experience, and learning about the experiences from other High Priestess, a common theme is physical interaction with our environments and ourselves.
+It's often this experience that changes the mindset of spirits being an aspect of the mind or ecosystem of consciousness into believing they are interdimensional beings because things happen that directly counter physics and what we have been raised to believe is normal or unknown to science.
+Look, I'm not going to sugar coat it, shit gets supernatural AF when they know you are ready for it.

 ORACLE

 Someone who can communicate with a specific deity, and is approved by that deity to speak as their representative.
-(Again, if a deity wants to appoint you as their oracle, you will know, it will be incredibly obvious)
+(Again, if a deity wants to appoint you as their oracle, you will know, it will be incredibly obvious and tends to go hand in hand with High Priest/Priestess callings)

-It is also used as a way to describe someone (not a title) who can predict the future often by talking to spirits not an innate knowing like a sorcerer/ess.
+It is also used as a way to describe someone (not a title) who can predict the future often by talking to spirits not an innate knowing like a Sorcerer/ess or Mystic.

 DRUID